27 Business Email Examples & Templates You Should Try in 2025

 Lots to love here, especially how it kickstarts the conversation by focusing on something relevant to the prospect.

-- Give a reason for the email.
-This could be anything – a new product launch, a new announcement, or even a new blog post.
-This works much better than a simple “just following up” message since it gives you a way to tie your pitch to something the prospect cares about.
+• Give a reason for the email.
+This could be anything – a new product launch, announcement, or even blog post.
+This works much better than a simple “just following up” message since it allows you to tie your pitch to something the prospect cares about.

-- Update your prospect about your product.
+• Update your prospect about your product.
 Mention any product updates or recent changes at your company.
-This gives you a way to lead the conversation back to your product and also gives the impression that you’re conversing, not just pitching.
+This will help you lead the conversation back to your product and give the impression that you’re conversing, not just pitching.

-- Push for a meeting.
+• Push for a meeting.
 This can be a virtual or actual meeting.
-Again, always offer exact dates/times and locations if possible to make scheduling easier.
+Again, always offer exact dates/times and locations to make scheduling easier.

-- Close with a benefit.
-Remember: emailing is always about how you can help the prospect, not the other way around.
-Before you close, show the prospect how the meeting/conversation might benefit her.
+• Close with a benefit.
+Remember: emailing is always about how you can help the prospect, not vice versa.
+Before you close, show the prospect how the meeting/conversation might benefit them.

-As a business owner, you’ll often have to say no – to job applicants, to salespeople and to other businesses.
+As a business owner, you’ll often have to say “no” to job applicants, salespeople, and other businesses.

 And if you’re a public figure, you’ll also have to say no to unsolicited questions and offers (something I can attest to personally).

-It’s tempting to either not reply to such emails or reply back tersely.
-After all, you’re short of time and you have a business to run.
+It’s tempting to ignore such emails or reply tersely.
+After all, you’re short on time and have a business to run.

 This business email template deals with an unsolicited job application:

-Michael’s email is extremely kind and has the same steady, generous tone of his blog.
+Michael’s email is extraordinarily kind and has the same steady, generous tone as his blog.
 Plus, it’s easy to personalize and doesn’t look like a cookie-cutter automated email.

 Here’s what I love about it:

-- Explain why you can’t help.
-You might be tempted to say “I’m busy!” but you can do one better and tell the recipient exactly why you can’t reciprocate: you have other commitments or you just don’t handle that work.
+• Explain why you can’t help.
+You might be tempted to say “I’m busy!” but you can do one better and tell the recipient exactly why you can’t reciprocate: you have other commitments or don’t handle that work.

-- Tell recipients where they can get help.
-It’s no good telling people that you can’t help – you should also point them in the right direction.
-In this case, Michael directs the recipient to a resource page on his company websites and offers pointed instructions on how to submit an application.
-This is copy-pasted content but you wouldn’t know it at first glance.
+• Tell recipients where they can get help.
+It’s no good telling people you can’t help; you should also point them in the right direction.
+In this case, Michael directs the recipient to a resource page on his company’s website and offers instructions on applying.
+This is copy-pasted content, but you wouldn’t know it at first glance.

-- Thank the recipient for the email.
-What kind of copy you include in the “thank you” paragraph is up to you, but Michael’s idea of “honoring us with your interest” is a solid one.
-It’s impossible to not smile a little if you got that note in your rejection email.
+• Thank the recipient for the email.
+What kind of copy you include in the “thank you” paragraph is up to you, but Michael’s idea of “honoring us with your interest” is solid.
+It’s impossible not to smile a little if you got that note in your rejection email.

-If you’re in any kind of visible leadership position, you’ve likely received emails from other business people asking you for advice or “just 20 minutes of your time”.
+If you’re in any visible leadership position, you’ve likely received emails from other business people asking you for advice or “just 20 minutes of your time.”

 While you would love to help them out, you just don’t have the time.